 A freelance graphic designer earns $25,000 for an ad campaign.
 A teacher drives for Uber on the weekends.
 An electrician owns and operates a successful small business.
 A stay-at-home mom sells Mary Kay cosmetics on Facebook.
 A recent immigrant cleans houses under the table.
 A retired woman knits hats to sell at craft fairs.

 What do these workers have in common?
-Each of them is engaged in some form of independent work, or what some call "gigs."
-Unlike traditional employer-employee relationships, which most expect to last, independent work is often short-term or project-based.
+Each of them is engaged in some form of non-traditional work, or what some call "gigs."
+Unlike traditional employer-employee relationships, which most expect to last, non-traditional work is often short-term or project-based.
 It takes many forms, and a diverse range of individuals engage in it across industries throughout the United States.
-Measuring and understanding independent or gig work has proven a challenge.
+Measuring and understanding non-traditional or gig work has proven a challenge.
 Many sources of information exist, but they often seem to present conflicting numbers, and it can be hard to know where to turn for accurate answers.